Why Is My Air Conditioner Freezing Up?

 The ice buildup on your air conditioner creates the inability for it to cool effectively and puts stress on the compressor (your outdoor unit if you have central air conditioning).
 Over time, this can lead to a costly repair or the need to replace the compressor.

 A Ballard Natural Gas, we can help.
 First, let’s explore a number of the possible reasons for the freeze up:

-Insufficient Air Flow: Anything that restricts the air flow in your unit will cause the system’s evaporator coil to freeze up.
-There are a few reasons that air might not be flowing efficiently.
-The most common problem is a dirty air filter, which is pretty self explanatory, a dirty air filter means less air flow.
-If you are running your AC unit continuously, we recommend replacing or cleaning the air filter once a month.
-Other problems include blocked or closed ducts and vents, a faulty fan and dirt on the evaporator coils.
-Evaporator coils need regular cleaning, we recommend once a season.
+Anything restricting the airflow in your unit will cause the system’s evaporator coil to freeze.
+There are a few reasons your air may not be flowing efficiently.
+The most common problem is a dirty air filter.
+If you are running your air conditioner continuously, we recommend replacing or cleaning the air filter once a month.
+Other airflow problems include blocked or closed ducts and vents, a faulty fan, and/or dirt on the evaporator coil.
+Evaporator coils need regular cleaning, and we recommend a cleaning once a season.

-Outdoor Temperature: Air conditioners are designed to run in a specific temperature range.
-Most of them will not run well below 60 degrees F. Often a freeze up occurs because night-time temperatures are dropping too low for the unit to function properly, the pressure inside the system will drop and will cause your freeze up.
+Air conditioners are designed to run in a specific temperature range.
+Most of them will not run well when the temperature outdoors is below 60°F. Often a freeze up occurs because the nighttime temperature here in Seattle is dropping too low for the unit to function properly.
+When the air is too cool, the pressure inside the system drops and causes a freeze up.

 If your air conditioner freezes, turn it off.
 Let your unit thaw a while.
 One of our professionals will be able to work on it as soon as the ice has melted completely.

 Give our Ballard Natural Gas professionals a call at 206.784.8101 or request service online if your air conditioner stops working, whether it’s frozen or for any other reason.
 We will have it cooling your home again in no time.